In Bevy, each Command

 we use spawn

-which takes a component to add to
+which takes a component to add to the newly spawned entity.

-the newly spawned entity.
 This also passes back EntityCommands

 In fact, spawn

-can take a Bundle
+can also take a Bundle

 of components: